-Graphics connection interfaces: VGA, DVI, DisplayPort and HDMI
+Graphics connection interfaces: VGA, DVI, DisplayPort, HDMI and USB

 To use a motherboard’s or a processor’s integrated graphics chip requires the motherboard to provide the graphics ports that matches the monitor or monitors graphics ports, which are now VGA (analog), and digital DVI, HDMI and DisplayPort input ports.
 Inexpensive adapters make it possible to use one standard with another, such as a VGA port on a laptop with a DVI-I (analog and digital) or DVI-D (digital only) port on the monitor.

 Note that a VGA D-Sub connection only provides video, not sound.
 Sound is provided by a connection to speakers or a PC monitor with built-in speakers from a sound card or onboard sound chip on the PC’s motherboard.
 A DVI connection can only provide sound if the DVI cable is connected to a DVI-to-HDMI converter that is connected to an HDMI cable that is connected to an HDMI port on the monitor.
 An HDMI-to-HDMI connection provides video and sound via an HDMI cable between a graphics card or onboard motherboard chip and a monitor.
 Note that the cheap HDMI cables work just as well as the expensive ones.
 Amazon is a good vendor of good, cheap HDMI cables of varying lengths.
 To connect a PC to a monitor with HDMI ports on the graphics card and monitor needs to be at least a metre in length, depending, of course, on how far away the monitor is from the graphics card.

 Single-link and dual-link DVI : Wikipedia –